Oily fish: Recommended consumption

 In 1994, the UK Committee on Medical Aspects of Food and Nutrition Policy recommended that people eat at least two portions of fish per week, one of which should be oily fish.

-In 2004 the UK Food Standards Agency published advice on the recommended minimum and maximum quantities of oily fish to be eaten per week, to balance the beneficial qualities of the omega-3 fatty acids against the potential dangers of ingesting polychlorinated biphenyls and dioxins.
-It reiterated the 1994 guideline of two portions of fish per week including one portion of oily fish, but advised eating no more than four portions per week, and no more than two portions for people who are pregnant, may become pregnant or who are breastfeeding.
+In 2004 the UK Food Standards Agency published advice on the recommended minimum and maximum quantities of oily fish to be eaten per week to balance the beneficial qualities of the omega-3 fatty acids against the potential dangers of ingesting polychlorinated biphenyls and dioxins.
+It reiterated the 1994 guideline of two portions of fish per week, including one portion of oily fish, but advised eating no more than four portions per week and no more than two portions for people who are pregnant, may become pregnant, or who are breastfeeding.

 The United States Environmental Protection Agency's (EPA) Exposure Reference Dose (RfI) for methylmercury (MeHg) is 0.1 micrograms per kg body weight per day.
 The corresponding limit of blood mercury is 5.8 micrograms per liter.
 The restrictions apply to certain oily fish – "marlin, swordfish, shark and, to a lesser extent, tuna".
-The recommendations on maximum consumption of oily fish were up to four portions (1 portion = 140g, or approx 4.9 ounces) a week for men, boys, and women past childbearing age, and up to two portions a week for women of childbearing age, including pregnant and breastfeeding women, and girls.
+The recommendations on maximum consumption of oily fish were up to four portions (1 portion = 140g, or approximately 4.9 ounces) a week for men, boys, and women past childbearing age, and up to two portions a week for women of childbearing age, including pregnant and breastfeeding women, and girls.
 There is no recommended limit on the consumption of white fish.

-The EPA and 2007 U.S. Department of Agriculture guidelines sets a limit only on consumption of fatty fish with greater than one part per million of methylmercury, specifically tilefish, king mackerel, shark and swordfish.
+The EPA and 2007 U.S. Department of Agriculture guidelines set a limit only on consumption of fatty fish with greater than one part per million of methyl mercury, specifically tilefish, king mackerel, shark and swordfish.
 There are limits, however, for nursing/pregnant women and children under the age of six.
 This population should completely avoid fish with high risk of mercury contamination (those listed above) and limit consumption of moderate and low-mercury fish to 12 ounces or less per week.
 Albacore tuna should be limited to six ounces or less per week.

 Omega-3 content

 Concerns about contamination, diet or supply have led to investigation of plant sources of omega-3 fatty acids, notably flax, hempseed and perilla oils.
-Lactating women who supplemented their diet with flaxseed oil showed increases in blood and breastmilk concentration of alpha-linolenic acid and eicosapentaenoic acid but no changes to concentrations of docosahexaenoic acid.
+Lactating women who supplemented their diets with flaxseed oil showed increases in blood and breast milk concentrations of alpha-linolenic acid and eicosapentaenoic acid but no changes to concentrations of docosahexaenoic acid.